Yumesmf/Fast-Accurate-Discovery-of-Tuple-Inclusion-Dependencies/README.md

 Solve problems on previous code
 - Previous code uses linebufsize 512, which is not able to process large size of columns.
-- New code uses ifstream
+- New code uses ifstream.